Ada L. Smith

 Ada L. Smith (born April 18, 1945) is an American former politician from New York.
-A Democrat, Smith served in the New York State Senate.
+A Democrat, Smith served in the New York State Senate from 1989 to 2006.
 She was convicted of misdemeanor harassment in 2006 after throwing hot coffee onto a member of her staff.

 Early life and education

 Smith was born on April 18, 1945, in Amherst County, Virginia, and was raised in New York City.
 She graduated from Baruch College in 1973.

 Career

 Smith entered politics as a Democrat, and was a deputy in the office of the City Clerk of New York City.
 She was a member of the New York State Senate from 1989 to 2006.
 Her district was centered in the Jamaica, Queens section of New York City.